 You can enroll the following family members on your plan.
-(They are referred to in this booklet-certificate as your "dependents".):
+(They are referred to in this booklet-certificate as your "dependents".)

-- Your legal spouse
+- Your legal spouse (if your spouse is employed by the same employer as you, he or she can be covered as both, an employee and dependent)

 - Your dependent children yours or your spouse's or partner's

 - Dependent children must be:

 - Under 26 years of age

 - Dependent children include:

-- Natural children
+- o Natural children

-- Stepchildren
+- o Stepchildren

-- o Adopted children including those placed with you for adoption
+- Adopted children including those placed with you for adoption

-- Foster children
+- o Foster children

-- o Children you are responsible for under a qualified medical support order or court order
+- o Children you are responsible for under a qualified medical support order or court-order

-- o Grandchildren in your legal custody
+- Grandchildren in your legal custody